 Whether a friend who needs comfort when having a hard time or a stranger who is fed up with an unchangeable situation and gets surprised to find their way out from someone they don’t know!
 It all adds up to you before them; It adds peace, positivity, comfort, love, and happiness to your mind and heart.
 Therefore, don’t miss any chance to be good to someone.

 “The best antidote I know for worry is work.
 The best cure for weariness is the challenge of helping someone who is even more tired.
-One of the great ironies of life is this: He or she who serves almost always benefits more than he or she who is served.”― Gordon B. Hinckley
+One of the great ironies of life is this: He or she who serves almost always benefits more than he or her who is served.” ― Gordon B. Hinckley